 Tax relief for victims of terrorist attacks.
 Disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) are not included in income.
-Because federal income tax withholding is only required when a payment is includable in income, no federal income tax should be withheld from these payments.
+Because federal income tax withholding is required only when a payment is includable in income, no federal income tax should be withheld from these payments.

 Distributions from governmental section 457(b) plans of state and local agencies.
-Generally, report distributions from section 457(b) plans of state and local agencies on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. See Notice 2003-20 on page 894 of Internal Revenue Bulletin 2003-19 at IRS.gov/pub/irs-irbs/irb03-19.pdf.
+Generally, report distributions from section 457(b) plans of state and local agencies on Form 1099-R, Distributions From Retirement Plans, Insurance Contracts, etc. See Notice 2003-20 on page 894 of Internal Revenue Bulletin 2003-19 at IRS.gov/pub/irs-irbs/irb03-19.pdf.